aufavirgi/hello-world/README.md

 # hello-world
-First repository that i made
+First repository that i made. my name is aufa and i'm from bekasi, west java, Indonesia